 - Industrial Revolutions’ dates are estimates – i.e. of when one industrial revolution starts and the other ends, and they serve to capture an era of when significant revolutionary innovations happened in the world.
 And although different researchers have different dates, they do not vary significantly.

+Also note this is a satiric article.
 Hashtag #Satire #ElonMuskComeBackHomeToSouthAfrica #CampaigntoBringElonMuskBackHometoSouthAfrica

 Hey dude, yes you Elon (Musk), you need come back home to South Africa.

 1. Smoking weed is now legal across the country – and not just in a few states/provinces like in America